-No detention or water quality facilities are required with the project as the property is not located within the MS-4 boundary area, and post-developed impacts will be negligible as demonstrated in the comparative tables above.
+No detention facilities are required with the project as the property is not located within the MS-4 boundary area, and post-developed impacts will be negligible as demonstrated in the comparative tables above.
+Grass Buffer areas have been calculated and designated for the property as shown on the Drainage Plan and as contained in this report Appendix to provide water quality treatment.